 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-A report on Existing Conditions can be downloaded here or by clicking the image of the report, and a summary of the report can be found here.
+A report analyzing the existing conditions along and around the corridors can be downloaded here or by clicking the image of the report, and a summary of the report can be found here.
 The Existing Conditions report highlights current conditions and issues on and near the corridor.

 You can download the Existing Conditions Appendix A (Policy Review) here.

 Thanks to everyone who took the online survey and noted issues on the online map during the months of May and June 2019.
 We had more than 750 people provide responses, and more than 1,500 comments on the online map.
 In addition, feedback was solicited through door-to-door engagement, tabling events, and presentations to various stakeholder groups.
 You can find a summary of the public involvement activities that have been conducted so far in this Public Involvement Summary document.
-Additional public engagement is being scheduled for the Fall, where projects will be shared for feedback and comment.
-More information will be shared soon, sign-up for the email list to be notified.
+Additional feedback will be sought in the future on projects that address the needs identified.

 Want to receive updates on this project?
 Subscribe below for project updates, as well as manage your account to find more topics you are interested in.